 The role of Senate is to promote the academic work of the University both in teaching and research and regulate and supervise education and student discipline.
 It has 57 members, including Deans, heads of department and student representatives, and is chaired by the Vice-Chancellor.

 The membership, functions and operations of the Senate are governed by Ordinances 13 - 19 (.pdf), which came into effect on 1 August 2007.

 Electors must, at the date of the election, be members of the academic staff.
-Should a ballot be necessary, ballot information will be sent by email on Thursday 10 May 2018 to all those who are eligible to vote.
+Should a ballot be necessary, ballot information will be sent by email on Wednesday 10 April 2019 to all those who are eligible to vote.

 The Academic Section produces a termly summary of academic policy decisions.
 This includes policy decisions taken by Education Committee, Academic Quality and Standards Committee and Senate in the relevant term.